Project

 • Wgit has excellent unit testing, 100% documentation coverage and follows semantic versioning rules.

 • Wgit excels at crawling an entire website's HTML out of the box.
 Many alternative crawlers require you to provide the xpath needed to follow the next URLs to crawl.
-Wgit by default, crawls the entire site by extracting its internal links pointing to the same host.
+Wgit by default, crawls the entire site by extracting its internal links pointing to the same host - no xpath needed.

 • Wgit allows you to define content extractors that will fire on every subsequent crawl; be it a single URL or an entire website.
 This enables you to focus on the content you want.